foremast/foremast/_docs/pipeline_examples.rst

 Default Pipeline Flow
 ---------------------

 The below flow can repeat for as many environments as defined in the configs.
-At Gogo, most applications go through these stages 3 times as we deploy to dev, stage, and production.
+In general, most applications repeat a common set of stages 2-3 times.
+Typically, the same way to deploy to dev (if used), stage, and production.

 1. Configuration